gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## DTLS Key Context derivation {#dtls-key-derivation}

-  This section describes how DTLS Key Contect are derived from the DTLS handshake.
+  This section describes how DTLS Key Contexts are derived from the DTLS handshake.

+  TO BE WRITTEN!

 ## DTLS Handshake {#dtls-handshake}